ybayle/awesome-deep-learning-music/CONTRIBUTING.md

         year = {},
     }
     ```
+4. Check that you have installed this python package:
+    1. numpy
+    2. matplotlib
+    3. bibtexparser
-4. Launch the python script `python dl4m.py`.
+5. Launch the python script `python dl4m.py`.
-5. Submit your pull request!
+6. Submit your pull request!

 ### Missing or incorrect field for an article